fidelity/textwiser/README.md

 * **GPU Native:** Built with GPUs in mind.
 If it detects available hardware, the relevant models are automatically placed on the GPU.

 <br>
 TextWiser is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.
+Full documentation is available at [fidelity.github.io/textwiser](https://fidelity.github.io/textwiser)

 ## Quick Start